 Ilinizas Twin Peaks

-The Ilinizas are a pair of extinct volcanic peaks, about two hours northeast of Black Sheep Inn.
+The Ilinizas are a pair of extinct volcanic peaks, about two and half hours northeast of Black Sheep Inn.
 Iliniza Norte (5,126 meters or 16,813 feet) is climbable without special gear, although a guide is recommended as the trails can be a bit confusing.
 Iliniza Sur (5,248 meters or 17,213 feet) is glacier covered at the peak, and requires more preparation and ice climbing equipment to summit.

 If you travel to Black Sheep Inn via the Northern route, you can often get a good view of the Ilinizas.
 The snow-covered peak of Iliniza Sur is also visible on clear days from the Black Sheep Inn.